High school students

 You would be able to meet the Optometry requirements through any one of the three programs – deciding amongst them is a personal choice and does not affect your chances of being admitted to Optometry.
 Here’s a brief description of each program to help you with your decision.

-Applicants to Honours Science, Regular or the Biomedical Science Academic Plans of the University of Waterloo who have completed their secondary school education in provinces other than Ontario should consult with the Honours Science or Biomedical Science Science Undergraduate Advisors to ensure that their background in Science and Mathematics has prepared them for Honours Science-Regular or the Biomedical Science Academic Plan as given at the Waterloo.
+Applicants to Honours Science, Regular or the Biomedical Science Academic Plans of the University of Waterloo who have completed their secondary school education in provinces other than Ontario should consult with the Honours Science or Biomedical Science Science Undergraduate Advisors to ensure that their background in Science and Mathematics has prepared them for Honours Science-Regular or the Biomedical Science Academic Plan as given at the University of Waterloo.

 This is Waterloo's most flexible four-year science program and is offered through the regular (non-co-op) system of study only.
 You’ll be able to take a wide variety of courses through this program, allowing you to meet the requirements for Optometry or for any other professional school you’re interested in.
 This program is a good choice if you like complete freedom in choosing your own courses or if you wish to pursue a minor while acquiring the necessary prerequisites for Optometry.